backyardbiomech/qtiConverter/README.md

 ## Preparing the files

-1. make a simple text file (MS Word can "Save As" a .txt files).
-Note that no formatting or embedded images will not be saved (formatting, like **bold** and *italics* may be possible in future versions of this software).
+1. make a simple text file (MS Word can "Save As" a .txt files; Note that formatting or embedded images will not be saved).
+(Formatting, like **bold** and *italics* may be possible in future versions of this software).
 The exact formatting of this document is **extremely** important.
 See the bottom of this document for examples:
     - one blank line between questions (hereafter question blocks), no blank lines within question blocks
     - the first line in the block is a 2 letter indicator of question type based on Canvas question types.
 If no indicator is given, MC is assumed.
 (MC: multiple choice, MS: multiple selection, MT: matching, SA: short answer (fill in the blank),
  MD: multiple dropdowns, MB: multiple blanks, ES: essay, TX: just text (instructions) **NOTE: right now, multiple choice is the only supported question type.**